jgreenlee24/PhotoEditor/README.txt

 DONE-JG	7.)
 Add an "indeterminate" progress bar that displays in the bottom-left of the Main Window while the image thumbnails are being loaded into the (Right) Image Thumbnail ListView panel for the currently selected directory.
 DONE-JG	8.)
 Make it to where the Main Window is still responsive while the image thumbnails are being loaded into the (Right) Image Preview/ListView panel.
 DONE-JG	9.)
 Add functionality for user to Click File > Select Root Folder to change the current Root Folder in the directory Tree View
-	10.)
+DONE-JG	10.)
 Add "Large" View Option so when user clicks View > Large, all of the images in the currently selected directory will be displayed in "Large" format.
-	11.)
+DONE-JG	11.)
 Add "Small" View Option so when user clicks View > Small, all of the images in the currently selected directory will be displayed in "Small" format.
-	12.)
+DONE-JG	12.)
 Add "Details" View Option so when user clicks View > Details, all of the images in the currently selected directory will be displayed in "Details" format.
-	13.)
-Create an "About" Dialog Box Which will open when the user clicks Help > About 14.)
+DONE-JG	13.)
+Create an "About" Dialog Box Which will open when the user clicks Help > About
+	14.)
 Create "Edit Photo" Form with button stubs which will be used by the user to actually edit the photos 15.)
 Add functionality for user to double-click an image thumbnail in the image thumbnail ListView panel, and automatically open the "Edit Photo" form with the double-clicked image as the active image in the "Edit Photo" form.
 	16.)
 Add functionality for user to edit the image brightness in the "Edit Photo" form.